tsbarnes/tsbarnes-django/README.md

+# TSBarnes.com Project

-My personal website, written in Django
+My overengineered personal website project to show off some of my coding skills, written in Django.